Integrating CKEditor 5 with Angular from CDN

 }

-# disableTwoWayDataBinding
+disableTwoWayDataBinding

 Allows disabling the two-way data binding mechanism.
 The default value is false.

-The reason for the introduction of this option are performance issues in large documents.
+The reason for the introduction of this option is performance issues in large documents.
 By default, while using the ngModel directive, whenever the editor’s data is changed, the component must synchronize the data between the editor instance and the connected property.
 This results in calling the editor.getData() function, which causes a massive slowdown while typing in large documents.

 This option allows the integrator to disable the default behavior and only call the editor.getData() method on demand, which prevents the slowdowns.
 You can read more in the relevant issue.

-# Supported @Output properties
+Supported @Output properties

 The following @Output properties are supported by the CKEditor 5 rich text editor component for Angular:

-# ready
+ready

 Fired when the editor is ready.
 It corresponds with the editor#ready event.